psavine42/pytorchart/README.md

 ![alt text](imgs/s2.png?raw=true "Title")

+See examples file for mnist example, and the unittests for options on plot inits.
+Really I think my goal is to have these config files for common tasks that work across all my models (like tensorboard, but with control over enviornments and customization )

 ### Misc Notes
 There are also some utilities that I wrote down one time to remind myself what the plot and meter types are and the shapes of the inputs they take.